-The School of Nursing uses a combination of face to face and distance technology.
+The College of Nursing uses a combination of face to face and distance technology.
 This allows for real time audio and video conferencing.
 Courses also utilize our web-based learning management platform.
 Courses are held live every Tuesday on the Amherst campus.

 When are courses offered?

-Core courses within the School of Nursing are generally offered on Tuesday; however, other courses at the University vary.
+Core courses within the College of Nursing are generally offered on Tuesday; however, other courses at the University vary.
 Some courses are available on-line.
 Online courses and all summer courses are offered through Continuing and Professional Education and may incur a separate fee structure.

 Can I take courses before I am accepted into the program?